Army physical fitness standards seem to intimidate a lot of Soldiers.

-There was a young Private First Class who was dropped on a run and felt back.
+There was a young Private First Class who was dropped on a run and fell back.
 I ran back to ensure he had someone with him.

 I'll tell you what I told him.

-Workout when your superiors aren’t.
-Expect more out of yourself then they will ever expect out of you.
+Workout when your superiors aren't.
+In addition, expect more out of yourself than they will ever expect out of you.

 The weekends is where you do your damage.

 Soldiers work hard.
-We deal with long hours, time away from our family and deploy to some of the host desolate and dangerous areas on the globe.
+We deal with long hours, time away from our family and deploy to some of the host desolate and dangerous areas in the world.

 That being said, many Soldiers like candy, playing video games and partying.